 Newly incorporated companies (registered in the last year or an inactive account for a period of time) joining the Exchange have workflow restrictions placed on their account for 6 months.
 After 6 months, we’ll evaluate whether the member business has been fulfilling their payment terms, operating at a professional standard and demonstrating trustworthiness and credibility amongst the trading community.

-In an effort to reduce risk across our Exchange, if a member business is newly incorporated (1 year or less), the account will be restricted to payment terms of a maximum of 14 days from invoice and load posting activities to 30 loads maximum per time interval (not per month), for the first 90 days.
+To reduce risk across our Exchange, if a member business is newly incorporated (1 year or less), the account will be restricted to payment terms of a maximum of 14 days from invoice and load posting activities to 30 loads maximum per time interval (not per month), for the first 90 days.

 We’ll assess risk based on the following evaluation process: